 Once you’re onto your second or third marathon, setting a PR is often a goal.
 Part of improving your time means adding in speedwork.
 The other day my training included speedwork with .8 mile repeats at 5k pace with a .2 recovery between each one.
 With my Garmin watch, I don’t have to do this workout on a track – I can start anywhere I want.
 It knows exactly where I am and when I’ve hit .8 miles.
-You can either set this ahead where the watch does the work for you, or it’s easy enough to just hit the lap button after each .8 and .2 (which is what I did).
+You can either set this ahead where the watch does the work for you, or it’s easy enough to just hit the lap button after each interval.

 Which GPS watch should I get?

-Garmin is my preference and I don’t plan to ever use another brand.
-I’ve had my Garmin Forerunner for five years and it works perfectly.
+Garmin is my preferred brand and that’s still my choice after reviewing several other brands on my YouTube channel.
+I finally got an upgrade when my husband got me a Fenix for my 40th birthday after using the same Garmin Forerunner 225 for five years, but it was still working perfectly.
 I love the app they have along with it, as well.
 (For safety, I always turn on LiveTrack in the app for my long runs so my husband knows where I am.)

-For all you Apple lovers, yes, I have an Apple Watch, too.
-Once in a while, I wear it for a long run just because it’s easy to flip to the next song on my Spotify playlist, but that’s when you’ll see me wearing two watches.
-As far as the app used to track mileage, pace data, etc. and reliability, the Apple Watch just doesn’t compare in my opinion.
+For all you Apple lovers, yes, I have an Apple Watch, too…but I never even use it anymore.
+I used to use it because it was easy to flip to the next song on my Spotify playlist, but now I have that capability on my Garmin Forerunner 55 which is my go-to watch for running.
+Gotta love the advancements of tech.
+As far as the app used to track mileage, pace data, heart rate, etc. and reliability, the Apple Watch just doesn’t compare in my opinion.